09 Aug The Secrets to Intra-Africa Trade Actually Working

 3. Build alliances, one person, one country, one step at a time

-Alliances are key to any successful venture; even individuals who are establishing their own companies need a string of alliances to succeed.
-Those alliances may come in the form of investor, advisory, connections, advocacy… These are all useful and in some cases instrumental to business success.
+Partnerships are critical to any successful venture; even individuals who are establishing their own companies need a string of alliances to succeed.
+Those alliances may come in the form of investors, advisory, connections, advocacy… These are all useful and, in some cases, instrumental to business success.